 c.
 Limitation of Liability.
 IN NO EVENT WILL VEEAM OR ITS SUPPLIERS BE LIABLE (UNDER ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STATUTE, TORT OR OTHERWISE) FOR ANY LOST PROFITS, LOST BUSINESS OPPORTUNITIES, BUSINESS INTERRUPTION, OR SPECIAL, INCIDENTAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR LOSSES, OR SUCH DAMAGES OR LOSSES WERE REASONABLY FORESEEABLE; AND IN NO EVENT SHALL VEEAM’S LIABILITY UNDER OR ARISING FROM THIS WARRANTY AGREEMENT EXCEED CUSTOMER’S CAP AS SET FORTH IN SECTION 2.a ABOVE FOR THE WARRANTY PERIOD.
 Multiple claims or Recovery Incidents shall not expand the limitation specified in the foregoing sentence.
 Any Payments, damages or losses paid under this Warranty Agreement shall accrue towards any liability cap set forth in the Customer Agreement.
 If the limitation of liability in this Section 8.c is determined to be invalid under applicable law, this Warranty Agreement shall be deemed null and void.

 d.
 Governing Law.
-This Warranty Agreement shall be governed by and construed in accordance with the laws of Switzerland without applying conflict of law rules.
-With respect to all disputes and actions arising from or related to this Warranty Agreement, the Parties irrevocably consent to exclusive jurisdiction and venue in the courts of the Canton of Zug, Switzerland.
+As an addendum to the EULA, this Warranty Agreement shall be governed by and construed in accordance with the governing law as set out in the EULA without applying conflict of law rules.
+With respect to all disputes and actions arising from or related to this Warranty Agreement, the Parties irrevocably consent to exclusive jurisdiction and venue in the courts set out in the EULA.
 The United Nations Convention on Contracts for the International Sale of Goods (1980) is hereby excluded in its entirety from application to this Warranty Agreement.
 Nothing in this Section 16.15 (Governing Law) will limit or restrict either Party from seeking injunctive or other equitable relief from a court of competent jurisdiction.

 e.
 Term and Termination.
 The term of the Agreement shall be the Warranty Period.
 Termination of the Customer Agreement shall terminate this Warranty Agreement.
 Termination of this Warranty Agreement shall not terminate the Customer Agreement.
 Customer may not assign this Warranty Agreement without the prior written consent of Veeam, except to an Affiliate in connection with a corporate reorganization or in connection with a merger, acquisition, or sale of all or substantially all of its business and/or assets provided Customer provides Veeam with notice of any such assignment no later than thirty (30) days after such assignment or change in control event is public, and provided the assignee demonstrates to Veeam its full and complete compliance with the terms set forth herein.
 Any assignment in violation of this section shall be void and shall void this Warranty.
 Subject to the foregoing, all rights and obligations of the parties under this Warranty Agreement shall be binding upon and inure to the benefit of and be enforceable by and against the successors and permitted assigns.